medob6/alx_be_shell/README.md

 - How to write, execute, and debug **Bash scripts**

 ---
 ## Project Structure

 alx_be_shell/
-│
+├── 0-hello_world              → Prints “Hello, World”
-├── 0-hello_world # Prints “Hello, World”
+├── 1-confused_smiley          → Displays a confused smiley "(Ôo)'
-├── 1-confused_smiley # Displays a confused smiley "(Ôo)'
+├── 2-hellofile                → Displays the content of /etc/passwd
-├── 2-hellofile # Displays the content of /etc/passwd
+├── 3-twofiles                 → Displays content of two files
-├── 3-twofiles # Displays content of two files
+├── 4-lastlines                → Displays the last 10 lines of a file
-├── 4-lastlines # Displays the last 10 lines of a file
+├── 5-firstlines               → Displays the first 10 lines of a file
-├── 5-firstlines # Displays the first 10 lines of a file
+├── 6-third_line               → Displays the third line of a file ├── 7-file                     → Creates a file with specific text
-├── 6-third_line # Displays the third line of a file ├── 7-file # Creates a file with a specific name containing text ├── 8-cwd_state # Writes the state of the current working directory to a file ├── 9-duplicate_last_line # Duplicates the last line of a file │
+├── 8-cwd_state                → Writes the state of the current working directory ├── 9-duplicate_last_line      → Duplicates the last line of a file ├── 10-back                    → Changes to the previous directory
-├── 10-back # Changes the working directory to the previous one ├── 11-lists # Lists all files (including hidden ones) ├── 12-file_type # Prints the type of a file
+├── 11-lists                   → Lists all files (including hidden)
-├── 13-symbolic_link # Creates a symbolic link
+├── 12-file_type               → Prints the type of a file
-├── 14-copy_html # Copies HTML files from current directory to parent directory │
+├── 13-symbolic_link           → Creates a symbolic link
-├── 100-lets_move # Moves all files beginning with uppercase letters ├── 101-clean_emacs # Deletes all files ending with ~
+├── 14-copy_html               → Copies HTML files to parent directory
-├── 102-tree # Creates directories in a specific structure
+├── 100-lets_move              → Moves all files beginning with uppercase letters ├── 101-clean_emacs            → Deletes all files ending with ~
-├── 103-commas # Lists all files separated by commas
+├── 102-tree                   → Creates directories in a specific structure
-│
+├── 103-commas                 → Lists all files separated by commas
-└── README.md # Project documentation
+└── README.md                  → Project documentation